Aug 10, 2020

 Remember, even if your account is set on private, nothing that you post online is untraceable, especially for a claims investigator who is looking for evidence against you.

 Before speaking with the insurance adjuster about your injury, it’s always recommended that you speak with a local workers’ compensation attorney who knows the ins and outs of this type of law and will work hard with your best interests in mind.

 Workers’ compensation cases are inherently complex.
 To successfully pursue the benefits you deserve, you want someone on your side who will conduct a thorough investigation into your work accident, gather and file all documents and paperwork, and ensure that all necessary deadlines are met.

 Contact Our Firm for a Free Case Review

 Our managing partner, Nathaniel Hansford, has 20+ years of legal experience and always puts his clients first.
 No two work injuries are exactly the same, which is why we offer personalized legal strategies for each client that comes through our doors.
 Whatever the situation of your work injury, you can be confident knowing that your case is in the most capable hands.

 There are absolutely no fees and no obligations to simply sit down with our workers’ comp attorneys and discuss your options moving forward.
 Our top priority is the safety and health of our local communities.
 If you are continuing to social distance amid the coronavirus pandemic, we can provide you with an initial phone or video consultation.

-For dedicated, caring, and skilled legal representation, contact The Law Offices of Nathaniel F. Hansford at (770) 629-9321 at your earliest convenience.
+For dedicated, caring, and skilled legal representation, contact Hansford McDaniel LLC at 770-922-3660 at your earliest convenience.